hysrx/hysrx/README.md

 - 150 Pluralsight IQ for Python
 - Sole developer for the [interestingimages](https://github.com/interestingimages) repositories.
 - Privacy enthusiast
-- Attempting to to learn JavaScript and C#.
+- Attempting to to learn JavaScript, TypeScript, C and C#.

 ...and that's about it.
 You're better off clicking somewhere else.